danalber/danalber.github.io/index.md

 I grew up in Newton, Massachusetts, and attended Newton South High School.

-In my spare time, I enjoy operas, art and architecture, photography, and swimming.
+In my spare time, I enjoy operas, art and architecture, and swimming.

 ## Research